1968 Olympics Black Power salute: Documentary films

 The 2008 Sydney Film Festival featured a documentary about the protest entitled Salute.
 The film was written, directed, and produced by Matt Norman, a nephew of Peter Norman.

 On July 9, 2008, BBC Four broadcast a documentary, Black Power Salute, by Geoff Small, about the protest.
 In an article, Small noted that the athletes of the British team attending the 2008 Olympics in Beijing had been asked to sign gagging clauses which would have restricted their right to make political statements but that they had refused.

+Carlos and Smith are interviewed in the 1999 documentary Fists Of Freedom.

+Play (theatre)

+Written by the journalist Alain Coltier and staged by Gilles Champion, Mexico 68 : trois hommes, un destin (ABS éditions, 2009) started to be played in Lyon and its surroundings from June 2025.

 Tributes

 In a 2011 speech to the University of Guelph, Akaash Maharaj, a member of the Canadian Olympic Committee and head of Canada's Olympic equestrian team, said, "In that moment, Tommie Smith, Peter Norman, and John Carlos became the living embodiments of Olympic idealism.
 Ever since, they have been inspirations to generations of athletes like myself, who can only aspire to their example of putting principle before personal interest.
 It was their misfortune to be far greater human beings than the leaders of the IOC of the day."

-Since 2016, the National Museum of African American History and Culture in Washington, DC, also features a statue to honor the athletes' tribute.